rpdelaney/l4d2-tourney-rules/rules.md

 all disputes.
 Their decisions are final and cannot be appealed.

 #####1.3 Sanctions
-The tournament directors reserve the right to impose any sanction on any competitor or individual player at their sole discretion as circumstances may warrant.
+The Tournament Directors reserve the right to impose any sanction on any competitor or individual player at their sole discretion as circumstances may warrant.

 #####1.4 Conflicts of interest
 Staff may participate in the tournament.
-Where there may be an appearance of a conflict of interest, a tournament director will yield to a counterpart if possible.
+Where there may be an appearance of a conflict of interest, a Tournament Director will yield to a counterpart if possible.

 #####1.5 Official communication